nus-cs2103-AY1920S1/duke/docs/README.md

 :exclamation: If the list contains `deadline` or `event` task, it will take priority over a `todo` task as it is assumed that a `todo` task is of lower priority.
 :exclamation: If two `deadline` or `event` tasks have the same timestamp, the tasks would be sorted according to their descriptions in a alphabetical order.
 The rule also applies for `todo` task.

+:exclamation: To execute the same command to multiple tasks at once, add `, ` between the indexes of the tasks.

+Example of usage: delete 1
+Expected Outcome: Noted.
+I've removed this task:
+[T][✓] music homework
+Now you have 2 tasks in the list.

 ## **Viewing of Statistics** <a name="stats"></a>